biorack/blink/README.md

 # BLINK

-BLINK (Binned Large Interval Network Kernel) is a Python library for efficiently networking fragmentation mass spectra by all-by-all cosine scores and number of matching ions with allowances for different mz tolerances and combinatorial mass differences.
+BLINK (Blur-and-Link) is a Python library for efficiently networking fragmentation mass spectra by all-by-all cosine scores and number of matching ions with allowances for different mz tolerances and combinatorial mass differences.